 Retail revenues include components for the recovery of costs associated with product and delivery of product to the service area.
-Such costs include capacity or entitlement costs, pipeline transportation costs, commodity costs and costs of alternative gas (propane-air or liquefied natural gas) supplied during times of firm peak demand.
+Such costs include capacity or entitlement costs, pipeline transportation costs, commodity costs and costs of alternative gas (LPG or LNG) supplied during times of firm peak demand.
 Regulations provide for the automatic adjustment of billing rates for price changes and the annual true up of the cost of gas incurred.
-Demand, Commodity and Purchased Gas Adjustment are components of the Retail Revenues Cost of Gas Recovery study.
-The portion of total Minnesota Company Cost of Gas included in Retail Revenues that the Minnesota jurisdiction represents is also applied to total Minnesota Company Cost of Gas expense accounts to achieve revenue neutrality for revenue requirements consideration.
+Demand, commodity, and purchased gas adjustment are components of the retail revenues cost of gas recovery study.
+The portion of total NSPM cost of gas included in retail revenues that the Minnesota jurisdiction represents is also applied to total Minnesota company cost of gas expense accounts to achieve revenue neutrality for revenue requirements consideration.